-Community and Agency Relations Manager
+Director of Community and Agency Relations

 Marc supports our network of fatherhood organizations across the state and manages several projects for those organizations and the Center.
 He supports program growth and training for local programs, with local fatherhood programs, identifies programming and personnel issues, assists in educating external audiences, and helps coordinate and plan special Center events.
 Marc came to the Center at the start of 2016 after serving as student services manager at USC's Darla Moore School of Business since 2011.